 The primary purpose of this program is to arm clinicians with tools to address the most important and most current challenges in viral hepatitis management by providing a tightly focused update on recent advances and key clinical issues encountered in the clinic.
 The program will consist of 2 live half-day highly interactive workshops dedicated to viral hepatitis.

 The goal of this activity is to improve participants’ competence in addressing the most important and most current challenges in viral hepatitis management by providing a tightly focused update on recent advances and key clinical issues encountered in the clinic.

 This program is intended for infectious diseases clinicians, hepatologists, gastroenterologists, registered nurses, pharmacists, and other healthcare professionals involved in the care of patients with viral hepatitis.

 - Integrate the results of clinical studies of approved viral hepatitis treatments into optimized patient management strategies

 - Apply key guidelines and study data to ensure appropriate, individualized management for diverse patient populations with viral hepatitis infection, based on individual patient factors

-- Implement practical strategies to optimize outcomes in individuals with viral hepatitis
+- Implement practical strategies to optimize outcomes in patients receiving therapy for viral hepatitis